Windower/docs/_pages/faq.md

 Values less than 1 will undersample, which may speed up performance on low-powered PCs.

+### The game crashes when I load a second character through Windower
+Windower alone cannot prevent issues related to FFXI trying to claim exclusive use of your graphics adapter.

+You can prevent crashes related to exclusive GPU use when multiboxing in a few ways.
+For example:
+* Change your Windows User Account Control (UAC) settings by lowering it at least one setting to prevent desktop dimming.
+To access the UAC settings, open the **Start** menu, type `User Account Control`, and choose **Change User Account Control Settings**.
+* Use a DirectX proxy that virtualizes your graphics adapter, such as DGVoodoo2.

 ### Windower will not load (Crashes on Play)!
 Search for your issue in the following locations:
 * [Windower Support on FFXIAH Forums](http://www.ffxiah.com/forum/forum/170/support/)